 We are delighted to announce our programme of events to take place during the Menuhin Competition Richmond 2020.
-Our Artistic Director, Gordon Back, will be in Richmond this evening with Kerson Leong, winner of the Oslo 2010 Junior 1st Prize and guest artist with the Richmond Symphony Youth Orchestra, to make a live announcement from the headquarters of Community Ideas Station at 7pm EDT (12 midnight BST).
-Our co-hosts at WCVE are livestreaming this special performance which is available to view live or after the fact on our Facebook page, can be listened to on WCVE Music 107.3FM and 93.1FM, or streamed through the Community Ideas Station.
+Our Artistic Director, Gordon Back, will be in Richmond this evening with Kerson Leong, winner of the Oslo 2010 Junior 1st Prize and guest artist with the Richmond Symphony Youth Orchestra, to make a live announcement at 7pm EDT (12 midnight BST).
+Our co-hosts at VPM are livestreaming this special performance which is available to view live or after the fact on our Facebook page, can be listened to on VPM Music 107.3FM and 93.1FM, or streamed through their website.

 For our full programme of events, please see our Programme page.
 Don’t forget that applications for the Menuhin Competition Richmond 2020 are open until 31st October 2019!
 For full details and to watch our video, click here.

 The Menuhin Competition Richmond 2020 will commence with a spectacular Opening Gala Concert, featuring the joint winners of the Geneva 2018 Junior 1st Prize, Christian Li and Chloe Chua, and Richmond 2020 juror Soyoung Yoon.
 In addition to their masterful performances of cherished solo violin works, a number of celebratory orchestral works will be performed by the Richmond Symphony, conducted by guest conductor Jahja Ling.